antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 ---

 ## Background
 Optimizing your Logic App for better performance is a hot topic, and there are many best practices and resources available.
 This blog  <a href="https://techcommunity.microsoft.com/t5/azure-integration-services-blog/using-inline-code-instead-of-a-foreach-loop-for-better/ba-p/3369587" target="_blank" rel="noopener noreferrer">post</a> from Microsoft explains that Inline Code could be used as an option instead of the For Each action.
-To get more clarity we will conduct a benchmark between the Logic Apps actions For Each, Filter Array, and Inline Code in order to gain more insight into how the different actions perform!
+Therefor we will conduct a benchmark between the Logic App Standard actions For Each, Filter Array, and Inline Code in order to gain more insight into how the different actions perform!

-## Exploring options For loops 🔁
+## Exploring options for Loops 🔁
 Looping over an array of elements is fundamental in programming.
 In Logic Apps, this is typically performed by the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-loops?tabs=consumption#foreach-loop" target="_blank" rel="noopener noreferrer">For Each action</a>.
 However, there are many ways to interact with a collection, such as <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption" target="_blank" rel="noopener noreferrer">Inline Codde</a>, <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-enterprise-integration-liquid-transform?tabs=consumption" target="_blank" rel="noopener noreferrer">Liquid Transformation</a>, <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-perform-data-operations?tabs=consumption" target="_blank" rel="noopener noreferrer">Data Operations</a>, and even <a href="https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference" target="_blank" rel="noopener noreferrer">Expressions</a>.
 Some of these methods are more limited, while others offer greater flexibility depending on the logic you wish to implement.
 For example, if you want to filter a collection based on a property, the Filter action is a good option.
 On the other hand, if you want to reverse an array, you can simply use the `reverse` Expression.

 ### For Each
 This action allows you to loop over a collection.
 By default, iterations will run simultaneously in parallel.
 There are limitations related to the For Each action depending on whether you run Logic App Consumption or Standard.
-The devil is in the details, but generally, the For Each action can only loop over 100,000 items, with the concurrency set to 20 by default and a maximum of 50.
+The devil is in the details, but generally, the For Each action can only loop over 100.000 items, with the concurrency set to 20 by default and a maximum of 50.
 Read more about the limitations <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-limits-and-config?tabs=consumption#looping-debatching-limits" target="_blank" rel="noopener noreferrer">here</a>.

 ### Filter Action
 The Filter array action is a part of the Data Operations family.
-It allows you to create a subset of items based on a criterion.
+It allows you to create a subset of items based on a criteria.
 The action takes a collection as input and can filter the array on a property equal to a specific value.
 The action cannot transform the output into a different format or alter any items; instead, these operations have to be done in later actions.

 ### Inline Code action
 Allows you to run "vanilla" JavaScript code within Logic Apps and can be used for a vast variety of tasks.
 The action can utilize outputs from other actions and can also `return` the output of the code, which, in turn, can be used in other actions in your workflows.